Siege of Pensacola: Siege

-On April 22, 1781 the Spanish troops landed under the command of Field Marshal D. Juan Manuel Cagigal, being the Chief of Squadron of the Navy D. José Solano y Bote future Marquis of Socorro, and of Troops and officers of Navy and Land, of the garrisons of the ships of the squadron of the Navy.
-By this day22, General Bernardo de Galvez had under his command 7,800 veteran soldiers such as the Louisiana Fixed Battalion, the King, Crown and Prince regiments, the Royal Artillery Corps, the Spain, Soria, Navarro, Guadalajara regiments, Majorca, Navarre, Aragon, volunteers from Catalonia and Toledo, the fixed battalion from Havana, and the three red-coat regiments of Spain's famous Irish brigade, the Hibernia, Ireland, and Ultonia regiments plus a small group of American patriots.

-From the end of April to the beginning of May, the artillery positions of the Spanish are strengthened, making trenches and tunnels closer and closer, and causing greater damage to the English defenses.

-On April 24, a third Choctaw attack caught the Spanish by surprise.
-No casualties but five Spanish were wounded, including O’Neill's cousin, Sublieutenant Felipe O'Reilly.
-Two days later, soldiers from the Queens Redoubt attacked Spanish positions, but were driven back by O'Neill's scouts.
+On April 24 a third Choctaw attack caught the Spanish by surprise.
+Five Spanish were wounded, including O’Neill's cousin, Sublieutenant Felipe O'Reilly.
+Two days later, soldiers from the Queen's Redoubt attacked Spanish positions but were driven back by O'Neill's scouts.

 On April 30, the Spanish batteries opened fire, signalling the start of the full-scale attack on Pensacola.
-However, the Gulf was now experiencing tempestuous storms, and a hurricane struck the Spanish ships on May 5 and 6.
+However, the gulf was experiencing tempestuous storms, and a hurricane struck the Spanish ships on May 5 and 6.
 The Spanish fleet had to be withdrawn, for fear the seas would wreck the ships on the shore.
 The army remained to continue the siege, even though the trenches were flooded.
 Gálvez issued them a daily ration of brandy to keep up their spirits.